-(ii) Intangibles Other Than Goodwill: Navios Logistics' intangible assets consist of favorable lease terms, customer relationships, trade name and port terminal operating rights.
+(ii) Intangibles Other Than Goodwill: Navios Logistics' intangible assets consist of customer relationships, trade name and port terminal operating rights.

 Intangible assets resulting from acquisitions accounted for using the purchase method of accounting and are recorded at fair value as estimated based on market information, the "relief from royalty" method or discounted cash flows.